AyushShrivstava/AyushShrivstava.github.io/_pages/about.md

 <p style="margin-right:-20%;">
-I am a final-year MTech student in Computer Science and Engineering at IIT Gandhinagar.
-I am also a member of <a href="https://sustainability-lab.github.io/">Sustainability Lab</a> which is led by <a href ="https://nipunbatra.github.io/">Prof. Nipun Batra</a>.
+I am a First year PhD student in Computer Science and Engineering at IIT Gandhinagar.
+I am also a member of <a href="https://sustainability-lab.github.io/">Sustainability Lab</a> which is led by my advisor <a href ="https://nipunbatra.github.io/">Prof. Nipun Batra</a>.
 My research interests focus on applying machine learning to develop innovative solutions for sustainability and health sensing.
 I am looking for opportunities to work on challenging problems in the field of machine learning and artificial intelligence.
 </p>

 <!---